-In closing, I want to relate a recent occurrence which, I hope, is not a harbinger of this administration's negotiating strategy in the upcoming discussions with Canada.
+In closing, I want to relate a recent occurrence which, I hope, is not a harbinger of this administration's negotiating strategy in the upcoming discussions with

+Canada.

 After working for months with the Department of Agriculture and the U.S. Customs Service to implement a proposal reducing the number of border crossings between Maine and eastern Canada available to Canadian shippers because of the increasing occurrence of the importation of mislabeled and under-grade potatoes, I was recently informed by the Secretary of Agriculture that the proposal would be withdrawn because of the fear of retaliation by the Canadian Government.
 Keep in mind that this was a proposal which for many months enjoyed the strong support of both the USDA and the U.S. Customs Service.
-Yet, interestingly, immediately after Prime Minister Mulroney met with President Reagan last month, the Secretary of Agriculture announces that this carefully thought-out proposal was being shelved because the Canadians might retaliate.
-If this is reflective of the attitude of our Government before we even begin these negotiations, then I greatly fear for the health and well-being of all U.S. industries potentially affected by a free trade agreement with Canada.
-Under such circumstances, I have but one question for our negotiators and for this committee: Why bother?
+Yet, interestingly, immediately after because the Canadians might retaliate.

+Prime Minister Mulroney met with President Reagan lust month, the Secretary of Agriculture announces that this carefully thought-out proposal was being shelved colleagues from Maine and others.

+If this is reflective of the attitude of our Government before we even begin these negotiations, then I greatly fear for the health and well-being of all U.S. industries potentially affected by a free trade agreement with Canada Under such circumstances. stances, I have but one question for our negotiators and for this committee: Why

-Senator CHAFEE.
+Senator Chafee.
 Thank you, Mr. Chairman.
-I am glad to have had the chance to listen to the remarks of both my distinguished colleagues from Maine and others.
+I am glad to have had the chance to listen to the remarks of both my distinguished